BADragons/case-study-1-ACurtis86/README.md

 2e) The color on my website will be soft and nutural colors.
 They will help my website to look friendly.

-2f) My website is to show what I am doing with my life.
+2f.1) My website is to show what I am doing with my life.
 I will be showing why I learned some instruments and Why I love traveling.
 I've always been interested in traveling because I want to see the world.
 I have always wanted to go to Scotland and Germany.
 I want to explore and be places that I have never been to before.
 I started playing the violin 6 years ago.
 I first saw Lindsey Stirling playing the violin and I thought that she looked super graceful while playing and I wanted to be like her.
 What I didn't know at the time was how much effort it really was to play the violin.

+2f.2) What I want to do with my life
+  I want to travel, play music and play games professionally.
+  Scotland and Germany are the two places that I want to visit most.
+  I play the violin, guitar, ukulele, some piano, some cello and some flute.
+  I play a lot of games on the xbox and some games on pc.

 2g) I will use the RWD principals to make sure that my website is adaptible to phones, tablets, and computers.
 I will have all of the content of my website either in plain sight or in a menu button.
 If it is in a menu button I will need to make sure that everything works properly.